Guide To WordPress Custom Post Types

 A WordPress custom post type is also known as a content type.
 A post type is a special category associated with specific posts, pages, and comments.
 It’s like using tags to categorize your content on social media, but on WordPress.
 It allows you to assign different categories of content to different posts and pages and then manage them in the admin along with their metadata.

-Moreover, the template file or plugin that creates the post type defines what kind of data or metadata should be shown in the edit screen for that post type.
+Moreover, the template file or plugin that creates the post type defines what data or metadata should be shown in the edit screen for that post type.
 These templates or plugins can be activated to work with any theme.
-There is nothing you need to do in your theme’s template files in order to support a custom post type.
-The main advantage of using post types is being able to better organize your content.
+You do not need to change anything in your theme’s template files to support a custom post type.
+The main advantage of using post types is that you can organize your content better.

 Navigate to the Appearance menu from your WordPress admin dashboard.
 Click on Add a new button and select Post Type from the drop-down list.
 Give your post type a name that describes what you’ll be creating.
 If you plan to create more than one post type, organize them by creating sub-menus for each one.
 Click on the Save Changes button to avoid losing this step when you come back later.